matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

  * Information about relations sent from ignored users must never be sent to the client, either in aggregations or discrete relation events.
    This is to let you block someone from harassing you with emoji reactions (or using edits as a side-channel to harass you).
-Therefor, it is possible that different users will see different aggregations (a different last edit, or a different reaction count) on an event.
+Therefore, it is possible that different users will see different aggregations (a different last edit, or a different reaction count) on an event.